popempire/popempire.github.io/_lyrics/llotbw/tom-dula.md

 layout: lyrics
 title: Tom Dula
 notes: |
-    This text is better known as "Tom Dooley", as recorded by Doc Watson or The Kingston Trio.
+    This is drawn from a traditional text which is better known as "Tom Dooley", as recorded by Doc Watson or The Kingston Trio.
-    The concerned fellow's name, as it was originally spelled, was *Dula*, while "Dooley" represents the Appalachian pronunciation of this name, as most names and words ending with "-a" were modified to "-ey" in this dialect.
-Consistent with this, Doc also sings of "poor Laurie Foster" in this song, whom we would recognize as *Laura* Foster.
+    The concerned fellow's name, as it was originally spelled, was *Dula*, while "Dooley" represents the Appalachian pronunciation of this name.

-    The tune is a new one for this text.
-It is based loosely on "Little Maggie" as sung by Karen Dalton.
+    In this dialect, many names and words ending with "-a" are modified to "-ey" or "-ie".
+    For instance, "sodie pop" for "soda pop", or "Virginny" for "Virginia".
+    In his version of this song, Doc also sings of "poor Laurie Foster", whom we recognize as *Laura* Foster.

+    The tune is a is our own variant of "Little Margaret" and has not been used for this text before.
 ---

     Hang down your head, Tom Dula